Trompe L’oeil: How Artists Deceived Our Eyes Throughout the Ages

 In order to perfect this technique, in drawing and painting particularly, a combination of perspective and chiaroscuro (the use of dramatic light and shade to create depth in their work) is used to fool the eye.
 Look at Andrea Mantegna‘s Oculus.
 One gets the idea that there is actually an opening at the top of the ceiling, showing the clouds, angels, and on-lookers who all stand high above the crowds.

-Though the term is relatively new, the technique has been practiced since long before.
+Though the term itself was coined in 1800, the technique has been practiced long since the antiquity.
 The Greeks created frescoes on their walls, replicating columns, sculptures, and themes from nature.

 Masaccio’s Holy Trinity fresco, located in Florence, Italy, is one of the earliest examples of using linear perspective to create what appears to be an alcove where the painting recedes into the wall.
 But, it is the clever use of math and shadows on a flat surface that fools the eye.
 The artist painted the fresco from the perspective of looking up from Christ’s feet.